On Gratitude…In An Arizona Summer

 Love, C

-Christine Slomski, MS, LPC is a Licensed Professional Counselor specializing in integrative counseling services focusing on: anxiety, trauma, grief counseling, chronic illness, infertility counseling, reproductive loss, and women’s mental health.
+Christine Slomski, MS, LPC is a Licensed Professional Counselor specializing in integrative counseling services focusing on: anxiety, trauma, grief & loss, chronic illness, infertility, reproductive loss, and women’s mental health.

 Hi, I’m Christine Slomski, a Licensed Professional Counselor, EMDR Therapist, EFT Tapping Practitioner & Reproductive Grief & Trauma Specialist in Mesa, Arizona.
 I’m here to help you find your way back to Calm.